diku-dk/futhark/docs/language-reference.rst

 Hindley-Milner-style type inference is supported.
 A parameter may be given a type with the notation ``(name: type)``.
 Functions may not be recursive.
-Optionally, the programmer may put *shape declarations* in the return type and parameter types; see `Shape Declarations`_.
+The programmer may put *size declarations* in the return type and parameter types; see `Size Types`_.
 A function can be *polymorphic* by using type parameters, in the same way as for `Type Abbreviations`_::